 If you purchase batteries at Walmart, you may get a decent deal.
 The problem is that you can do much better.

-For example, a recent price check found that a 40-count pack of Duracell Coppertop Alkaline AA Batteries cost $29.99 at Walmart.
-But if I head over to my local Costco, I can get the exact same product for $17.99.
+For example, a recent price check found that a 40-count pack of Duracell Coppertop Alkaline AA Batteries cost $34.95 at Walmart.
+But if I head over to my local Costco, I can get the same number of Duracell Coppertop Alkaline AA Batteries for $17.99.

-Even cheaper are batteries from Costco’s house brand, Kirkland Signature — which actually are made by Duracell, as we report in “11 Generic Products You Should Buy at Costco.”
+Or, you can get a package with eight additional batteries for just $1 more if you buy batteries from Costco’s house brand, Kirkland Signature — which actually are made by Duracell, as we report in “11 Generic Products You Should Be Buying at Costco.”